HTTP-RPC/Kilo/README.md

         }
     }

-Using this class, an implementation of the `getStatistics()` method might look like this:
+Using this class, an implementation of a `getStatistics()` method might look like this:

     @RPC(method="GET", path="statistics")
     public Map<String, ?> getStatistics(List<Double> values) {